yurylavrukhin/web-adventures/README.md

-# web-adventures
-Collection of materials to study web
+Collection of good materials to study web **that I read myself**
+# Grouped by technology

+#### HTTP/HTTPS protocol
+https://howhttps.works/ — also about SSL/TLS